katerynaf/security/README.md

-## OVERVIEW
+## Overview

-> Module encrypts, decrypts, and imports variables into the global namespace.
-This provides a simple, but secure, way to store passwords in Python.
+This "security" application encrypts, decrypts, and imports Python variables into the global namespace.
+It gives you a simple (but secure) way to store passwords and other private information that your Python code needs to use in a production environment.
+It works through a simple import call.
+The code is pure Python with no third-party dependencies.

-## DESCRIPTION:
+## Description:

-This module automatically encrypts a file (named in CONFIG_FILE) during development, and decrypts/imports it (i.e., executes it) during production.
-Module assumes that it is in production, unless it is running on one of the DEV_MACHINES.
-Importing module on one of the DEV_MACHINES will auto-encrypt the file defined in the CONFIG_FILE into a shadow copy of that file in the current directory of your development machine.
-Prefix the filename defined in CONFIG_FILE file with a "_" (e.g.: "_settings.py") and add "_*" to your .gitignore file; doing so causes all files starting with "_" to be excluded from your GIT repo.
-The original (unencrypted) file will NOT appear in your GIT repo (where you do not want it!).
-All code within your CONFIG_FILE must be executable line-by-line python; do not use statements, expressions, etc. that span multiple lines.
+Importing this module in a development environment will automatically encrypt raw files (as listed in RAW_FILES) and save an encrypted version of each file to disk.
+Prefix the name of each raw (unencrypted) file with "_" (e.g.: "_settings.py").
+If you add "_*" to your .gitignore file, then unencrypted files starting with "_" will be excluded from your GIT repository.

+Importing this module in a production environment will automatically decrypt and then import all code & variables from the original raw file.
+It will import all references into the global namespace so you may then reference those variables as you normally would in Python.
+The module assumes that it is in a production environment unless it is running on a machine listed in the DEV_MACHINES.

-> Encryption is implemented with the standard RC4 algorithm.
-You need to make your own, private encryption key as a long sequence of ASCII chars.
-Store your private key in a file (KEY_FILENAME) or a server (KEY_URL).
-Save a copy of your private key in the root directory (demonstrating root access).
-If you provide access to your private key by URL, then you should (obviously) authenticate and restrict access to the URL.
+Encryption is implemented with the standard RC4 algorithm.
+You need to provide a file with a long sequence of ASCII chars in it to serve as your private encryption key.
+You should store your private key file (as defined in KEY_FILE) in the root directory (demonstrating root access), or you should provide access to the key from a restricted server (as defined in KEY_URL).
+If you provide access to your key by URL, you should (obviously) authenticate and restrict access.

-> This code was developed with Google Compute Engine in mind.
+This code was developed with Google Compute Engine in mind.
 You can store your private key in the Google metadata server and define the URL to it in METADATA_KEY.
-Your entire project then has access to the private key and you can revoke or change the key centrally with minimal downtime.
-Google automatically enforces access rights and priviledges to the metadata server.
+Your entire project will then have access to your private key and you can revoke or change the key centrally, with minimal downtime.
+Google automatically enforces access rights to the metadata server.

-## REQUIREMENTS:
+## Installation & use:

-> Pure Python.
-No dependencies.
-Imports os and urllib2, but you may drop urllib2 if you always use a private key file.

-## HOW TO USE:

     1. Copy this file (security.py) from GitHub into your project directory.